 - The processes going to remain the same and this is absolutely easy to prepare.
 I would expect that you would create this very often in the kitchen.

 - If the temperature of the oil is high then the center part may come out uncooked.
-The low flame will turns the badusha to absorb more oil and it becomes soggy.
+The low flame will turn the badusha to absorb more oil and it becomes soggy.

-- So the right temperature of the oil is the very important for perfect Badusha.
+- So the right temperature of the oil is very important for perfect Badusha.

 - A little bit of patience and experience is needed for this frills for this sweet.
-And these makes this sweet look more adorable and tempting.
+And these make this sweet look more adorable and tempting.

-- But you can skip it if you are uncomfortable or if you do not prefer.
+- But you can skip it if you are uncomfortable or if you do not prefer it.

 How to make badusha:

-Mix Maida, ghee, curd, salt and baking soda with sufficient water to form smooth soft, moist dough.
+Mix Maida, ghee, curd, salt, and baking soda with sufficient water to form a smooth soft, moist dough.

-Cover it with wet kitchen towel and keep it aside for approximately 1 hour.
-Instead of wet kitchen towel, you can also use cling wrap to keep it airtight.
+Cover it with a wet kitchen towel and keep it aside for approximately 1 hour.
+Instead of a wet kitchen towel, you can also use cling wrap to keep it airtight.

-The exterior decorations for Badusha recipe are for appearance only, it does not creates any change in the taste or in texture.
+The exterior decorations for Badusha recipe are for appearance only, it does not create any change in the taste or in texture.
 This is purely optional.
 You can skip it if you prefer.

 Repeat these task for other balls as well.

 Heat enough oil/ghee in a deep pan, and start to fry these in medium flame.
 Care needs to take while frying, as low flame makes the Badusha more oily and high flame turns center uncooked.